A glimpse inside the world’s artificial cities

 These artificial cities and towns were built for all kinds of reasons.
 One example in Russia was dressed up with faux facades for a visit from Putin in 2013, closely following the mold of the Potemkin villages of yore.
 Some, like China’s replica cities, were built by developers to architecturally mimic Western cities like Paris.
 Others were constructed by the military or self-driving car companies to provide realistic urban environments in which to practice maneuvers or test new tech.

 “These Potemkin villages are for me an interesting symbol of the sometimes absurd developments of our society,” Sailer says, referring to the illusions, fakes, and manipulations that governments and companies employ to maintain and extend their power.
-The series, titled The Potemkin Village, is currently on view at the Arles photography festival in France.
+The series, titled The Potemkin Village, is currently on view at the Arles photography festival in France and is the subject of a book published in late 2017.

 In contrast to the illusory quality of his subjects, Sailer’s matter-of-fact images are presented without any people, lending them an aura of eerie unreality.
 He reveals the backside of the facades created for one self-driving car test track in Sweden; another features images of the New York neighborhood of Harlem, pasted onto shoddy constructions.
 “I don’t know why the facade has images of Harlem, New York.
 No one could give me a convincing response,” Sailer says.
 “It’s the surreality of the place.
 You have the modern landscape of Scandinavia in contrast with Harlem.”